-At the 2021 Grammy Awards, Beyoncé won her 28th Grammy, meaning she has won the most Grammys of any singer in history, and of any woman in history.
-She is currently tied with Quincy Jones for most total Grammys of all time.
+At the 2021 Grammy Awards, Beyoncé won her 28th Grammy, meaning she had won the most Grammys of any singer in history (though Georg Solti surpassed her record in 2022).
+As of 2023, she still holds the record for winning the most Grammys of any woman in history.

 26. Langston Hughes led the Harlem Renaissance with his poetry.